-By choosing any of these topics, you can create content safe in the demand that people are actively looking for it.
+By choosing any of these topics, you can create content that at least some people are actively looking for.
 The research process can also help open your mind to creative possibilities you hadn’t quite thought of.

 If you choose one of the suggestions from the above image, such as how to draw a rose, you will see further Google suggestions, as in the below image.

 You can then either group the suggestions into a single post, or create a more focused, thorough piece of content with the aim of focusing on a single, specific search phrase.